dlab-berkeley/python-berkeley/index.md

 Overflow](http://stackoverflow.com), or even just Google), but the Berkeley Python community is always happy to get you moving in the right direction.

-Check out the [Python Work Party](events/2014/01/24/python-workers-party-rally.html) announcement for the current history of the Berkeley Python community!
+Check out the [Python Workers Party](events/2014/01/24/python-workers-party-rally.html) announcement for the current history of the Berkeley Python community!